DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
     - The site was found to be responsive for small, medium and large screens.

-## Browser Compatibility
+## Browser Compatability

 - Different browsers were used to test the MKG North Dublin website.
 The site was found to work accross Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
+One issue identified by testing accross different browsers was Safari ios not renderering the right arrow icon in the class timetable - see Known bugs section for details.